diffix/reference/docs/multiple-aid.md

 ### JOINing rows

-When joining rows from two relations (tables, views, etc, see the glossary for a definition), the combined row's AID sets is the union of the AID sets of the rows being joined.
+When joining rows from two relations (tables, views, sub queries etc, see the glossary for a definition), the combined rows AID sets is the union of the AID sets of the rows being joined.
 Crucially AID sets of the same kind (i.e. `email`) are treated as distinct AID sets!
 You might therefore end up with an AID set such as `[email-1[1]; email-2[1, 2]; email-3[1, 3]]` all referencing the same underlying `email` column, where each AID set might contain partially or fully overlapping AID values (`1` in the example).

 The same procedure is followed when joining sensitive and non-sensitive data as well.
 The only difference being that the non-sensitive data have empty AID sets.